 All Media Gateways and Media Terminal Adaptors MUST detect audio packet loss and implement some method to conceal losses from end-users.
-Specifications for low bit rate codecs (e.g. G.728, G.729, iLBC, BV16) include methods for concealment (the packet loss concealment method for iLBC, as defined and included in [34] is RECOMMENDED for iLBC and the packet loss concealment method for BV16, as defined and included in [43] is RECOMMENDED for BV16).
+Specifications for low bit rate codecs (e.g., G.728, G.729, iLBC, BV16) include methods for concealment (the packet loss concealment method for iLBC, as defined and included in [34] is RECOMMENDED for iLBC and the packet loss concealment method for BV16, as defined and included in [38] is RECOMMENDED for BV16).
 For G.711, the method defined in ANSI T1.521-1999 is RECOMMENDED [4].
+For G.722, the method defined in either [43] or [44] is RECOMMENDED.